 Studying Teacher Education

-The Department of Teacher Education prepares educators who are passionate about their chosen profession, are committed to creating a caring and nurturing teaching environment for all students, who demonstrate commitment to the idea that every student has the right and ability to learn, and who possess the knowledge, skills, and dispositions to foster the emotional, social, and academic development of each student.
-It requires stamina, creativity, and the use of each individual’s unique strength to inspire, lead, and motivate their students.
+The Department of Teacher Education prepares educators who are passionate about their profession, who are committed to creating a caring and nurturing teaching environment for all students, who demonstrate commitment to the idea that every student has the right and ability to learn, and who possess the knowledge, skills, and dispositions to foster the emotional, social, and academic development of each student they serve.
+This profession requires stamina, creativity, and the use of each individual’s unique strength to inspire, lead, and motivate their students.
 Teachers can almost always find work, even when just starting out.
 And the intangible rewards—the knowledge that one is making an enormous difference in the lives of countless children—are immeasurable.

 Students may pursue a B.A. in Education or a B.A./M.S. in Education.
 Students studying teacher education are promised engaging coursework taught by faculty with varied experience and expertise, extensive clinical experiences in a variety of settings, and ongoing support that fosters the academic and professional growth of each teacher candidate.